openfoodfacts/off-category-classification/README.md

 A [Data for Good to add more features to the model has been initiated](https://wiki.openfoodfacts.org/DataForGood-2022).
 You can find things to help with on issue [What can I work on ?](https://github.com/openfoodfacts/off-category-classification/issues/2)

+## Deploying to production

+- The output of training should be published on [Robotoff models](https://github.com/openfoodfacts/robotoff-models) as a release.
+- The deployment from Robotoff models releases is already automated